-The for-hire sector is comprised of charter boats and headboats (party boats).
 Although charter boats tend to be smaller, on average, than headboats, the key distinction between the two types of operations is how the fee is determined.
 On a charter boat trip, the fee charged is for the entire vessel, regardless of how many passengers are carried, whereas the fee charged for a headboat trip is paid per individual angler.

-A federal charter/headboat (for-hire) vessel permit has been required for harvesting king mackerel through the for-hire vessel fishing platform.
+A federal charter/headboat (for-hire) vessel permit has been required for harvesting CMP species, including king mackerel, through the for-hire vessel fishing platform.
 The Gulf for-hire permit is a limited access system whereas the South Atlantic for-hire permit is an open access system.
-As of September 4, 2015, there were 1,296 valid (non-expired) or renewable Gulf charter/headboat pelagic fish permits, 34 historical captain charter/headboat pelagic fish permits, and 1,456 South Atlantic charter/headboat pelagic fish permits.
+As of January 13, 2016, there were 1,288 valid (non-expired) or renewable Gulf charter/headboat pelagic fish permits, 34 historical captain charter/headboat pelagic fish permits, and 1,419 South Atlantic charter/headboat pelagic fish permits.
 A renewable permit is an expired permit that may not be actively fished, but is renewable for up to one year after expiration.
 Although the for-hire permit application collects information on the primary method of operation, the resultant permit itself does not identify the permitted vessel as either a headboat or a charter boat, operation as either a headboat or charter boat is not restricted by the permitting regulations, and vessels may operate in both capacities.
-However, only federally permitted headboats are required to submit harvest and effort information to the NMFS Southeast Region Headboat Survey (SRHS).
-Participation in the HBS is based on determination by the SEFSC that the vessel primarily operates as a headboat.
+However, only selected headboats are required to submit harvest and effort information to the NMFS Southeast Region Headboat Survey (SRHS).
+Participation in the SRHS is based on determination by the SEFSC that the vessel primarily operates as a headboat.
 There were 69 Gulf vessels and 77 South Atlantic vessels registered in the SRHS as of April 24, 2015 (K. Fitzpatrick, NMFS SEFSC, pers. comm.).